Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 Skin cell turnover takes about 28 days.
 Most dark spots need 6-12 weeks minimum to show improvement.

-Quitting at week 3 because "nothing is happening" means missing the results window entirely.
+Quitting at week 3 means missing the results window entirely.

 Frequently Asked Questions